 Stage 1: MPhil Programme

-2. Semester II Core Courses: There are compulsory course and one elective course and presenting proposal and survey of literature in the second semester.
+2. Semester II Core Courses: There are a set of courses, compulsory extra credit or audit from within the school and one elective course to be taken from outside the School.
+Presentation of proposal and survey of literature is also credited in the second semester.
 The total credit is 14.

 3.Semester III & IV is exclusively for Dissertation.